-Nominating Committee.
-The Board has a standing Nominating Committee that is composed of each of the Independent Trustees of the Trust.
-The Nominating Committee operates under a written charter approved by the Board.
-The principal responsibility of the Nominating Committee is to consider, recommend and nominate candidates to fill vacancies on the Trust's Board, if any.
-The Nominating Committee generally will not consider nominees recommended by shareholders.
-The Nominating Committee meets periodically, as necessary.
-During the fiscal year ended February 28, 2021, the Nominating Committee met one time.
+Nominating and Governance Committee.
+The Board has a standing Nominating and Governance Committee that is composed of each of the Independent Trustees of the Trust.
+The Nominating and Governance Committee operates under a written charter approved by the Board.
+The principal responsibility of the Nominating and Governance Committee is to consider, recommend and nominate candidates to fill vacancies on the Trust's Board, if any.
+The Nominating and Governance Committee generally will not consider nominees recommended by shareholders.
+The Nominating and Governance Committee is also responsible for, among other things, reviewing and making recommendations regarding Independent Trustee compensation and the Trustees' annual "self-assessment."
+The Nominating and Governance Committee meets periodically, as necessary.
+During the fiscal year ended February 28, 2023, the Nominating and Governance Committee met one time.